van-richard/CodingNotes/_sources/notebooks/00-quickstart/04PythonConda.md

 With `conda` commands, you can create an environment (i.e. a small storage space in your laptop) to install some specific versions of packages. **And this will not interfere or conflict with anything else on your computer!**

-I mainly use `miniforge` on laptop and supercomputer accounts, but be sure to explore what works best for you!
+I mainly use `Miniforge` on laptop and supercomputer accounts, but be sure to explore what works best for you!